Preparing for technical interviews at FAANG companies takes time and effort given their difficult and challenging processes.

 - Graph traversal algorithms (E.g. BFS, DFS, and short path algorithm like Dijkstra’s)

 - Be well-versed in bit manipulation exercises (working with bitmaps, bit shifting)

-- Mathematics - Know very discrete, simple math problems like probability theory
+- Mathematics - learn discrete and simple math problems like probability theory

-- Operating Systems - Understand processes, threads, as well as concurrency issues, and everything related to that
+- Operating Systems - understand processes, threads, concurrency issues, and related topics

 - Resource allocation